nangg22/nangg22/README.md

 ## HOLA everyone, I M DANANG PRAJADINATA ADIWIJAYA
 - 🔭 I’m currently student in UNIVERSITY INTERNATIONAL SEMEN INDONESIA
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently live in Gresik,Indonesia
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on everyone
-- 🤔 I’m looking for help with ...
+- 🤔 I’m very shy
-- 💬 Ask me about ...
+- 💬 Ask me about anythink i  like
 - 📫 How to reach me: you can dm for me
-- 😄 Hobby Fishing
+- 😄 I'm Hobby Fishing
-- ⚡ Fun fact I like sleeping
+- ⚡ Fun fact I like sleeping and Gym

 MATERIAL ARTS